matthewjenifer/matthewjenifer.github.io/_posts/2023-04-29-my-second-post.md

 <h1>Yeah so..</h1>

-<p>I've been working on this blog for a total of 72 hours and I started thinking..building a blog from scratch and feel unnecessarily complicated.
+<p>I've been working on this blog for a total of 72 hours and I started thinking..building a blog from scratch can feel unnecessarily complicated.
 I say seem because right after that revelation was another one.
 And that one was purpose.
 There is so much more to building a blog "from scratch" then meets the eye.
-Allow me to outline a few of those things for you..</p>
+Allow me to outline a few of those things for you:</p>

 <p>Firstly, when you build a blog from scratch, you have to consider the technical aspects of it.
 This includes choosing a domain name, web hosting, and designing the layout of the blog.
 I decided to take the easy route and use Github.
 Because: Free.
 But honestly, it can be a bit overwhelming for someone who is not familiar with web development.</p>